atorstling/where-rust-shines/tasks/mutex/README.md

 # Mutex

-This excersise is a follow-up to the atomics one.
+This exercise is a follow-up to the atomics one.
 This time we look into how you can protect larger data structures.

 ## Part 1 - Analyze the Java Program